akelman/ggpeps/README.md

     cd ~/.pyenv
     python -m venv ggpeps
     ```
     Assuming you are using `bash` or `zsh`, you can activate the environment with `source ~/.pyenv/ggpeps/bin/activate`.
-If you are using `csh`, instead use `source ~/.pyenv/ggpeps/bin/activate.csh`.
+If you are using `csh`, use `source ~/.pyenv/ggpeps/bin/activate.csh` instead.
     Upon activation, you will notice that your prompt changes.
-As long as it is prefixed by `(ggpeps)` the virtual environment is active.
+If it is prefixed by `(ggpeps)` the virtual environment is active.
     The virtual environment can be deactivated with `deactivate`.
 <br/>
 2. **Clone the code**